How High & How Far?

 Can you fly your drones in London?

-With the right planning, preparation and site assessments we can fly drones in Central London.
+In combination with our OSC, the right planning, preparation and site assessments we can fly drones in Central London.
 Extra clearances are often needed, but a lot of Greater London is drone friendly with very few restrictions.

 Why use CloudVisual?

 We have been established for over eight years and bring a wealth of experience along with us.
-We're a team of filmakers and photographers who understand that it takes so much more than flying a drone to capture that amazing aerial shot.
+We're a team of filmmakers and photographers who understand that it takes so much more than flying a drone to capture that amazing aerial shot.

 Which cameras do your drones carry?